Krisha Kanumuru - Electronic and Communications Engineering BEng

 We provide first-class facilities to support your studies, including:

-Kent's School of Engineering and Digital Arts has recently undergone a £3 million redevelopment and modernisation called the Jennison Design Hub, whereby you state-of-the-art engineering and design facilities which include:
+Kent's School of Engineering has recently undergone a £3 million redevelopment and modernisation called the Jennison Design Hub, whereby you state-of-the-art engineering and design facilities which include:

 There are many ways to get involved in School life.
 You could become a student representative, giving students a voice on School committees, or become a student ambassador and work with us in secondary schools to promote engineering and technology.